-- (1) Development that is for provision of "trunk" infrastructure is exempt from and not subject to payment of infrastructure charges. - (2) Table 10.3 charges are specified at the base date of 1 July 2019 for the 2019-2020 Financial Year and are subject to indexation in accordance with clause 9.5 Automatic increase provision of levied charge. - (3) The Stormwater component of the charge will only apply to development located inside the PIA.
+- (1) Development that is for provision of "trunk" infrastructure is exempt from and not subject to payment of infrastructure charges. - (2) Table 10.3 charges are specified at the base date and are subject to indexation in accordance with clause 9.5 Automatic increase provision of levied charge.

+(3) Network Reductions: